Science & Engineering Node Services — UB Engineering / Natural Sciences & Mathematics — University at Buffalo

 Faculty and Staff Computer Hardware Purchases

 SENS has a long history of assisting faculty and staff with purchases of computing equipment.
 We are happy to work with you to find the computer that best meets your needs, at the best possible prices.
 We can also help with quotes for grant proposals and with specifications for computing laboratory upgrades.
-We will also set up, install, and support your computer, whether it be based on Microsoft Windows, Mac OS X, Red Hat Enterprise Linux, Sun Solaris, or some other platform (we support a variety of operating systems).
+We will also set up, install, and support your computer, whether it be based on Microsoft Windows, Mac OS X, Red Hat Enterprise Linux, or some other platform (we support a variety of operating systems).

-UB2020 Standard Configuration PCs
+UB2020 Standard Configuration Systems

 Other Considerations